dreamworksanimation/usdmanager/docs/development.md

 ## Icons

-Most icons in the app come from themes pre-installed on your system, ideally following the [freedesktop.org standards](https://standards.freedesktop.org/icon-naming-spec/icon-naming-spec-latest.html).
+Some icons in the app come from themes pre-installed on your system, ideally following the [freedesktop.org standards](https://standards.freedesktop.org/icon-naming-spec/icon-naming-spec-latest.html).
 The preferred icon set that usdmanager was originally developed with is Crystal Project Icons.
-These icons are licensed under LGPL and available via pypi and GitHub here: https://github.com/ambv/django-crystal-small.
-While not required for the application to work, if you would like these icons to get the most out of the application, please install them to a directory named crystal_project under one of the directories listed by `Qt.QtGui.QIcon.themeSearchPaths()` (e.g.
+These icons are licensed under LGPL and available via PyPI and GitHub here: https://github.com/mds-dwa/crystal-small.
+While not required for the application to work, if you would like these icons to get the most out of the application, please ensure crystal-small is installed via pip (already part of the default setup) or install them to a directory named crystal_project under one of the directories listed by `Qt.QtGui.QIcon.themeSearchPaths()` (e.g. /usr/share/icons/crystal_project).
-/usr/share/icons/crystal_project).

 Additional icons for custom plug-ins can be placed in the plugins directory and then added to the [usdmanager/plugins/images.qrc](https://github.com/dreamworksanimation/usdmanager/blob/master/usdmanager/plugins/images.qrc) file.
 After adding a file to images.rc, run the